Open-MBEE/mms-rdf/README.md

 The following environment variables also need to be set:

- - MMS_SPARQL_ENDPOINT - URL of the SPARQL endpoint (local or remote) which will be updated and queried during triplification, e.g., `http://localhost:13030`.
+ - SPARQL_ENDPOINT - URL of the SPARQL endpoint (local or remote) which will be updated and queried during triplification, e.g., `http://localhost:13030`.
- - MMS_PROJECT_NAME - name of the project (determines name of generated data graph)
+ - MMS_PROJECT_ALIAS - name of the project (determines name of generated data graph)
  - MMS_MAPPING_FILE - path to input JSON mapping file(s) (either absolute path or relative to this project root dir)
+ - MMS_PROJECT_ID - the project ID to download from openmbee.org MMS API.

 ### Using with AWS Neptune Requirements